chloeekk/chloeekk.github.io/content/posts/search-engine-marketing-cost/index.md

 ---
-title: "SEM Advertising Costs Fully Explained: Self-Managed vs. Hiring an Agency – How to Choose?"
+title: "SEM Advertising: Self-Managed vs. Hiring an Agency – How to Choose?"
 description: "How are SEM advertising costs calculated?
 What’s the price difference between self-managed ads and hiring an agency?
 This article breaks down common SEM cost structures, pricing models, and suitable approaches for businesses at different stages, helping you make a more cost-effective choice."
 date: 2024-10-02T08:44:52+08:00
 draft: false